-STEP 3: Insert the center conductor and dielectric with foil into the center diameter of the connector.
-Push the connector onto the cable while rotatin the connection $\frac{1}{2}$ a turn.
-Ensure cable is inserted completely into the connectior with no braid visible behind the connector.
+STEP 3: Insert the center conductor and dielectric with foil into the center diameter of connector.
+Push connector onto the cable while rotating the connector 1⁄2 a turn.
+Ensure cable is inserted completely into the connector with no braid visible behind the connector.

-Note: Continuity test cable before crimping to ensure a good connection.
+Note - Continuity test cable before crimping to ensure a good connection.